linuxboot/heads-wiki/Community.md

 We are working with the Slack channel administrators to resolve this issue.
 The bridge can be reactivated once necessary adjustments are made on the Slack side.

-To restore the bridge functionality, action is required from Slack channel administrators (Ronald Minnich or Felix Singer).
+To restore the bridge functionality, action is required from Slack channel administrators.

 ## Contact